 Code A. Tax-exempt interest income.
 Report on your return, as an item of information, your share of the tax-exempt interest received or accrued by the partnership during the year.
-Individual partners include this amount on Form 1040, line 2a.
+Individual partners include this amount on Form 1040 or 1040-SR, line 2a.
 Increase the adjusted basis of your interest in the partnership by this amount.